akhilesh-w/logseq/pages/B___Atomic Habits.md

 - If you find yourself struggling to build a good habit or break a bad one, it is not because you have lost your ability to improve.
 It is often because you have not yet crossed the Plateau of Latent Potential.
 Complaining about not achieving success despite working hard is like complaining about an ice cube not melting when you heated it from twenty-five to thirty-one degrees.
 Your work was not wasted; it is just being stored.
 All the action happens at thirty-two degrees.
 -
 - Antonio Spurs, one of the most successful teams in NBA history, have a quote from social reformer Jacob Riis hanging in their locker room:
+- *“When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it—but all that had gone before.”*
 -
 -